mewfree/personal-website-gatsby/src/pages/blog/adwords-modify-entities/index.md

 ---
 path: "/blog/adwords-scripts-modify-entities"
 date: "2018-03-31"
-title: "AdWords Scripts: Modify Entities"
+title: "Google Ads Scripts: Modify Entities"
-tags: ["adwords", "scripts", "adwords scripts", "modify entities", "modify", "entities"]
+tags: ["google ads", "adwords", "scripts", "google ads scripts", "adwords scripts", "modify entities", "modify", "entities"]
 ---

-# How to modify entities from AdWords Scripts?
+# How to modify entities from Google Ads scripts?
-In the [AdWords Scripts: Reading Data](/blog/adwords-scripts-reading-data), we saw how to read data in AdWords Script.
+In the [Google Ads Scripts: Reading Data](/blog/adwords-scripts-reading-data), we saw how to read data in Google Ads Script.
 Now we'll see how to take actions and modify ad entities (ad groups, keywords, ads...).
 For example, this would allow us to automate the recurring optimization we might be doing every day, every week or every month.